Canon imagePROGRAF PRO-310 Printer Review

 1.94

-The Canon PRO-310's color accuracy is outstanding and even better than that of its predecessor, the Canon imagePROGRAF PRO-300.
+The Canon PRO-310's color accuracy is outstanding, even surpassing that of its predecessor, the Canon imagePROGRAF PRO-300.
 Most inaccuracies are extremely minor and hard to spot without a colorimeter.

 9.5